Skip to Content

 Multi Node Architecture (Advanced)

-To install the Browser Isolation component (after installing the basic Oplon Secure Access appliance), it is necessary to have at least one dedicated node.
-In fact, Oplon’s designated architecture for Browser Isolation is scalable, balanced, and multi-node.
+To install the Browser Isolation component (after installing the base Oplon Secure Access appliance), at least one dedicated node is required.
+The architecture designed by Oplon for Browser Isolation is in fact scalable, balanced and multi-node.

-• Ensure that you have deployed (or cloned) an Oplon Secure Access appliance configured in basic mode.
-Follow the instructions given here to the point of dashboard access.
+• Make sure you have deployed (or cloned) an Oplon Secure Access appliance with a basic configuration.
+Follow the instructions provided here up to the dashboard access step

-• Install the provided licenses by following the directions in this guide
+• Install the provided licenses by following the instructions in this guide

-3. Opening ports from the Oplon Secure Access node(s) (orchestrators) to the Browser Isolation Nodes:
+3. Open the ports from the Oplon Secure Access node(s) (orchestrators) toward the Browser Isolation nodes:

 • 3322